Market Creation

 Create a Lotus market end-to-end: construct MarketParams, encode IRM and liquidation module parameters, and call createMarket.

-• The IRM, each LLTV value, and the liquidation module must be enabled via the admin enablelists (see Reference → Admin).
+Prerequisites: The IRM, each LLTV value, and the liquidation module must be enabled via the admin enablelists (see Reference → Admin).
+You need collateral token addresses, oracle addresses, and LLTV values for each tranche.

-• Market creation is permissionless — anyone can call createMarket as long as all components are on the enablelists.
+Market creation is permissionless.
+Anyone can call createMarket as long as all components are on the enablelists.

-Step 1 — Construct MarketParams
+Construct MarketParams

 Build the MarketParams struct.
 All arrays must be the same length, which defines the number of tranches.
 Tranches are ordered by index: tranche 0 is the most senior (lowest risk), and the last tranche is the most junior (highest risk).